meilisearch/specifications/text/0118-search-api.md

 Returns the total number of search results.
 Both `totalPages` and `totalHits` are computed until they reach the `pagination.maxTotalHits` number from the settings (default `1000`).

-This field is returned only when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination)..
+This field is returned only when the `page selection` feature is enabled, see [explaination](#3181-navigating-search-results-by-page-selection)..

 #### 3.2.9. `facetDistribution`